Birdy meets Banksy

 You can stick them in your fence, roof, or tree (yes, without hurting it!) or wherever you please, they’re excellently priced (from £39) and they age beautifully.
 And you’ll still be shopping locally – they’re very much a British product, made in Birmingham and boxed and shipped from Wiltshire.

 I often find garden art prohibitively expensive or grand (looming marble statue, anyone?) so I love how democratic and accessible these designs are.
-Not to mention just a little bit different.

 Want more good news?
 We have five to give away as Reader Treats – be quick, they’re only perching with us for one week!